GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

     === "Before You Begin"

         - Endings
-            - There are a total of 4 different endings.
+            - Total of 4 different endings.
 A minimum of 3 runs are required to complete the request.
-            - The 1st and 2nd run end in failure, but provide Knowledge that is mandatory for both the "Good" and "Best" endings.
+            - The 1st and 2nd runs end in failure, but provide Knowledge that is mandatory for both the "Good" and "Best" endings.
         - Ranger
             - Units: Yrsa (Limited Legendary) and Heinrico (General).
             - The first 2 runs and the "Good" ending can be completed without a Ranger in your party.
             - A L25 Ranger is required for the "Best" ending to set a required bear trap.
-            - Provide additional commentary throughout the dungeon and will point out the correct path to take on each floor.
+            - Will provide additional commentary throughout the dungeon and will point out the correct path to take on each floor.
         - Farming
             - Alabaster is one of the best farming locations in the game.
 It provides access to Hunting Gloves and Boots (current best-in-slot) as well as Steel 5* Red junk that is on par with well-rolled Silver gear.
-            - Enemies on B1F are fairly weak so it is new player friendly if you have not yet passed the Copper exam.
+            - Enemies on B1F are fairly weak.
+It is new player friendly if you have not passed the Copper Grade exam.
-            - Currency amounts from map or enemy chests are fairly low at 20-60.
+            - Currency is low at 20-60 per enemy or map chest.
-            - Tends to have a higher-than-average relic monster spawn rate.
+            - Higher-than-average relic monster spawn rate.
 Notable enemies include Scorpion Lady, Vorpal Bunny, (Snow) Big Slime, and Frost Plant.

     === "How to Reset"